hemantksingh/messup-learn/fundamentals/messaging/Asynchronous Messaging.md

 Order (OrderPlaced) -> Payment (PaymentReceived) -> Order (OrderAccepted) -> Inventory (ItemFetched) -> Shipment (OrderShipped)

-The above approach leads to **temporal coupling** and will require a change to the Shipping service as it will now need to process a different event, published from the Inventory service.
+The above approach leads to **ordering coupling** (a change in the order of business steps forces a consumer change) and will require a change to the Shipping service as it will now need to process a different event, published from the Inventory service.

 [Avoiding puristic event chains](https://www.infoq.com/articles/microservice-event-choreographies?utm_campaign=rightbar_v2&utm_source=infoq&utm_medium=articles_link&utm_content=link_text) is key to reducing such coupling between services and managing complexity in an event driven asynchronous model.
 The communication between the services can be routed through a centralized component - **saga** that tracks the progress of the overall business process and passes control to the next process or reacts to an event raised by a service.

 OrderPlaced -> (Saga) Transformation -> CollectPayment -> Payment

 A **saga** is a long lived business transaction or process.
 It needs to exist when a business process spans more than one service/domain or bounded context.
+"Saga" on this page means the orchestrator style (also called a process manager), the usage NServiceBus and Udi Dahan popularised.
+The original saga (Garcia-Molina and Salem, 1987) is a sequence of local transactions with compensating actions, and it can also be choreographed, with each service reacting to the previous event and no central coordinator.
 Using a combination of orchestration and choreography for collaboration amongst services a saga can be used for

 * **event command transformation** - Sagas listen to events and dispatch commands while services receive commands and publish events
 * **handling long running processes** - Sagas use state machine to hold current status of the business process (e.g. an order status)